SURFnet/certificates-bcp/dialogue.md

 > Wonderful!
 I think I get it!

-## Act 3, where Alice explains what a certificate is
+## Scene 3, where Alice explains what a certificate is

+**

 > So, Alice.
 I have been thinking about those digital signatures.
 Does this mean you *can* send me your public key in an email, provided you sign it with your private key?

 Unfortunately, no. There *is* a catch-22 here.
 The problem is that I need to know your public key to verify your signatures.
 If you sign your own public key, I end up in a chicken-or-egg situation.

 > I see.
 So were back to square one?
-Meeting everyone we want to communicate with in person?
+Back to meeting everyone we want to communicate with in person?

 No, we can help each other with that!